-Paul Clarke is widely acknowledged as the UK’s leading communication expert about green cars.
-Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 11 years editing the site and reviewing all the leading green cars – whether they be petrol, diesel, hybrid or electric – with the aim of seeking out cars that are efficient and great to drive.
+Paul Clarke is widely acknowledged as the one of the UK’s leading communication experts about green and electric cars.
+Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 14 years editing the site and reviewing all the leading green cars – today, primarily electric cars – with the aim of seeking out cars that are efficient and great to drive.

 Paul also directs communication projects within the industry.
-Such projects include Electric Nation, which is the world’s largest electric vehicle trial, and its predecessor, My Electric Avenue.
+Such projects include Electric Nation, which was the world’s largest electric vehicle smart charging trial, and which is now a vehicle to grid trail – and its predecessor, My Electric Avenue.
 Both of these projects have exceeded their targets in terms of the recruitment of electric vehicle drivers, and both of these projects have won awards for their effective communication.

-Working with the £1bn government-industry Advanced Propulsion Centre (APC), Paul directed the production of the APC’s website and video, as well as providing support in other areas such as copywriting and event communication.
+Working with the £1bn government-industry Advanced Propulsion Centre (APC), Paul directed the production of the APC’s website and video at launch, as well as providing support in other areas such as copywriting and event communication.

-Paul works with the Low Carbon Vehicle Partnership (LowCVP), providing support with communication for events, as well as in other areas such as the copywriting and direction of design for recent reports about green buses.
+Paul has worked with the Low Carbon Vehicle Partnership (LowCVP), providing support with communication for events, as well as in other areas such as the copywriting and direction of design for reports about green buses.

 Acting as a communications director in the wider automotive industry, Paul carries out a range of roles, including for the Northern Automotive Alliance (NAA), for the NAA’s projects which involve members such as Bentley Motors, and for a number of companies involved in the automotive industry.
-In these roles Paul typically develops a communication strategy and directs its implementation, which could cover a range of areas such as a new brand, website, copywriting, photography, video production, PR and social media.
+In these roles Paul typically develops a communication strategy and directs its implementation, which could cover a range of areas such as a new brand, website, printed materials such as brochures and annual reports, copywriting, photography, video production, PR and social media.